fbpx

 Potential Pitfalls

-While Xero has some fantastic features, it’s also essential to weigh up the potential pitfalls of the program – so that you can make the best decision on software that can work for YOUR small business.
+While Xero has some fantastic features, it’s also essential to weigh up the potential pitfalls of the programme – so that you can make the best decision on software that can work for your small business.

-For example, Xero has weak inventory management software, and it cannot automatically calculate commissions.
+For example, Xero has basic inventory tracking software, and it cannot automatically calculate commissions.
 So, if you want to track your inventory and have multiple payroll structures, Xero might not be the best solution.

 However, it’s worth considering that they have a list of software partners that integrate with Xero and solve that problem.